 - 2 Tbsp extra virgin olive oil

-- Mix all the dough ingredients together.
-If the dough seems overly dry add 1-2 tbsp of milk.
-Kneed for 5-10 minutes until you get a nice smooth dough.
-Cover with a damp towel, and allow rest while you prepare your fillings.
-See notes for a link to recipes for filling pierogies.
+- Knead for 5 minutes until you get a nice smooth dough.
+Cover with a damp towel, and allow the dough to rest while you prepare your fillings.

-- Roll out your dough to 1/4″ thick.
+- To form the vareniki, roll out your dough to 1/4″ thick.
 Using a biscuit cutter or a large drinking glass, cut out 4-inch circles.
-Put 1 tbsp of filling in the centre of each circle.
-Fold the circle in half to make a semi circle and seal the edges.
-They don’t have to look pretty, you just need to keep the filling in.
+Put 1 Tbsp of filling in the center of each circle.
+Fold the circle in half to make a semi-circle and seal the edges.
+See the section above for tips and tricks on forming vareniki and freezing them for storage.

-- To cook the pierogies, drop a few (4-8) into a pot of boiling water.
+- Bring a large pot of water to a boil.
+Drop 4 to 8 vareniki into the water.
 Avoid crowding them or they might stick together.
 Boil until they float (about 5 minutes for fresh, 8 minutes for frozen).

-- Scoop the cooked vareniki out of the water with a slotted spoon.
+- Scoop the boiled vareniki out of the water with a slotted spoon.
 Place them in a small bowl to drain, then move them to a casserole dish after a minute or two.
-Drizzle the vareniki with oil or butter to prevent sticking.
+Drizzle the vareniki with oil or butter to prevent them from sticking together.

-- Keep warm in the oven or pan fry with onions.
+- Either keep the vareniki warm in the oven or pan-fry with onions.

-- Vegan: homemade vareniki can easily be made without the eggs or milk.
+- Vegan option: Homemade vareniki can easily be made without eggs or milk.
 Just use water instead of milk, and don’t worry about replacing the egg in the dough, just add a little extra water as needed.
 The vegan option works best with white flour as the gluten content makes up for the lack of egg.
 (I’ve made the vegan version with spelt, the results weren’t awful, but they had trouble holding in the filling).